 We identified one study conducted in a VA setting.
 This was a single site, pre-post study at an urban, academically affiliated VA.
 Locally developed guidelines were developed for the appropriate use of CT angiography for suspected pulonary embolus.
 These were then incorporated in the CPOE fuction of the VA electronic health record (CPRS version 1.0.27).
 The order entry menu screen included the Wells criteria point score.
 The ordering physician was required to complete the checklist to generate a Wells score.
 If the score was 4 or less, the physician was required to get a D-dimer test.
 If the D-dimer test was above a certain threshold, the order was allowed to proceed without any additional barriers.
 If the D-dimer was below that threshold, the ordering physician was required to consult with the on-call chest radiology attending for approval (a "hard stop").
 In the 2 years prior to the intevention, the yield of positive CT angiography studies was 3.1%.
-This increased to 16.5% after inplementation of the use of the intervention.
+This increased to 16.5% after inplementation of the intervention.
+There was no assessment of possible patient harms or physician reactions to the use of the intervention.